semojs/semo/docs/guide/core-commands/index.md

   hook_create_project_template :  semo    :  Hook triggered in create command.
 ```

-Here you can see that there is a special hook called `hook_hook`.
-Implementing this hook allows you to declare hooks, and any plugin can declare its own hooks for other commands to call, thereby affecting its own behavior.
-Generally, business projects do not need to declare their own hooks, unless the business project deeply uses this mechanism to constitute its own business plugin system.
+Here you can see a special hook `hook_hook`.
+Implementing this hook allows declaring hooks.
+Any plugin can declare its own hooks for other commands to call, thereby influencing its own behavior.
+Business projects generally do not need to declare their own hooks unless the project heavily utilizes this mechanism to build its own business plugin system.

-It is also important to note that even if not declared, hooks can still be used as long as they are implemented.
+Also note that even if not declared, hooks can still be used as long as they are implemented.
 Declaring hooks here is just for transparency.
-Details on how to declare and implement hooks will be explained in the hooks-related section.
+How to declare and implement hooks will be explained in the hooks-related section.

 ::: warning
-In the future, it may be possible to change the logic so that hooks that are not declared cannot be used.
+It's possible that in the future, undeclared hooks might not be allowed.
 :::

 ## `semo init`

 > alias: `i`

-This command is used for initialization and can implement two scenarios: initialization of a business project or initialization of a plugin.
-The difference between these two scenarios lies in the directory structure.
+This command is used for initialization.
+It can implement two scenarios: initialization for a business project or initialization for a plugin.
+The difference between these two scenarios lies in slightly different directory structures.

-In a business project, we default to placing the directory structure of `Semo` in the `bin` directory:
+In a business project, we default the `Semo` directory structure to the `bin` directory:

 ```
 ├── .semorc.yml
 ├── bin
 │   └── semo
 │       ├── commands
 │       ├── extends
 │       ├── hooks
 │       ├── plugins
 │       └── scripts
 └── package.json

 ```

-In a plugin project, we put all the code in the `src` directory:
+Whereas in a plugin project, we put all code into the `src` directory:

 ```
 ├── .semorc.yml
 ├── src
 │    ├── commands
 │    ├── extends
 │    ├── hooks
 └── package.json
 ```

-The existence of this command is only to save a few seconds for engineers.
-In other words, if you don't use this command, manually creating these directories and files is also OK.
+The significance of this command is merely to save engineers a few seconds.
+That is, if you don't use this command, manually creating these directories and folders is also OK.

 :::tip
-The structure and usage of `.semorc.yml` will be explained in the configuration management section.
+The structure and purpose of `.semorc.yml` will be explained in the Configuration Management section.
 :::

-In addition, if we really want to create a plugin, it is too slow to do it through initialization.
-Here, it is recommended to use the plugin project template.
+Additionally, if we really want to create a plugin, doing it through initialization is still too slow.
+It is recommended to use a plugin project template.
 The specific command is as follows:

 ```
 semo create semo-plugin-xxx --template=plugin
 ```

-Clearly, other project templates can also be used here.
-Regarding the `create` command, see below for an introduction to the `create` command.
+Obviously, other project templates can also be used here.
+For the `create` command, refer to the introduction of the `create` command below.

 ## `semo create <name> [repo] [branch]`

 > alias: `n`

-This command, unlike `generate` and `init`, is used to initialize a new project directory.
+This command is different from `generate` and `init`.
+It is used to initialize a new project directory.
 This project can be a business project or a plugin.
 This command has many parameters and some conventions:

 ```
 $ semo create help